oustella/dragondown/README.md

 The large majority of the `drexel-thesis` LaTeX document class was developed by [W. Trevor King](https://github.com/wking) and can be found [here](https://github.com/DrexelPhysics/drexel-thesis).
 The `drexel-thesis.cls` file in this repo was created by following the instructions in their repo.
 A few minor changes were made to the `.cls` file in order to conform with the needs of this package, but for the most part, it is the same as the one they provided.

+You can see what a rendering of the pdf version of the thesis will look like [here](https://github.com/tbradley1013/dragondown_book/blob/master/_book/thesis.pdf)

 ## Customizing `dragondown` to your institution

 To see how to create your own custom version of `dragondown` and `thesisdown`, check out the [`thesisdown`](https://github.com/ismayc/thesisdown) repo.